panjd123/parabuild-rust/README.md

 # parabuild-rust

-This is a Rust tool that helps you compile complex (single file) projects in parallel, such as some C++ projects that heavily use templates (when you cannot achieve the best performance through make - j).
+This is a Rust tool that helps you compile complex (single file) projects in parallel, such as some C++ projects that heavily use templates (when you cannot achieve the best performance through `make -j`).

 ## Quick Start